Extreme-Value Theorems for Optimal Multidimensional Pricing: Introduction

-{ \paragraph{Covers of Revenue Distributions.} Our structural theorems enable us to significantly reduce the search space for an (approximately) optimal price vector.
-Nevertheless, our value distributions are not necessarily identically distributed, so the search space remains exponentially large even for the MHR case, where a constant (function of $\epsilon$ only) number of distinct prices suffice by Theorem~\ref{thm:constant prices suffice}.
-Even if there are only $2$ possible prices, how can we efficiently decide what price to give to each item if the items are not i.i.d?
-The natural approach would be to cluster the distributions into a small number of buckets, containing distributions with similar statistical properties, and proceed to treat all items in a bucket as essentially identical.
-However, the problem at hand is not sufficiently smooth for us to perform such bucketing and several intuitive bucketing approaches fail.
-We can obtain a delicate discretization of the support of the distributions into a small set (Lemma~\ref{lem:horizontal-discretization}), but cannot discretize the probabilities used by these distributions into coarse-enough accuracy, arriving at an impasse with discretization ideas.
+We overview our approach for Theorem~\ref{thm:additive ptas}.
+A natural strategy for reducing the search space for an approximately optimal price vector is to discretize the set of possible prices into a finite set, whose size scales mildly with the number of items, $n$, and the approximation accuracy,~$1/\epsilon$.
+Of course, even with discretization the number of possible price vectors is exponential in the number of items, and it is not clear how to search this set efficiently.
+A natural idea to shortcut the search further is to cluster the value distributions into a small number of buckets, containing distributions with similar statistical properties, and proceed to treat all items in a bucket as essentially identical.
+However, the expected revenue is not sufficiently smooth for us to perform such bucketing.
+We do obtain a delicate discretization of the supports of the value distributions (Corollary~\ref{cor:additive to discrete}), but cannot discretize the probabilities used by these distributions into a coarse-enough accuracy to allow for polynomial-time solvability of the problem.